odk-x/docs/src/survey-sample-app-install.rst

       .. tip::

         You can also :ref:`login by scanning a QR code.<services-login-with-qr>`

-  3. Tap your device's back button and choose the :guilabel:`Authenticate New User` option in the popup window.
-On the resulting page, tap the :guilabel:`Verify User Permissions` button.
+  3. Tap your device's back button and click on :guilabel:`Permissions` from the General Settings page.
+On the resulting page, click on the :guilabel:`Verify User` button.
 If successfully authenticated, you should see a popup window with a message stating that the verification was successful.

     .. image:: /img/survey-sample-app/survey-successful-authentication.*
       :alt: Successful authentication